bholloway/rxjs-operators/readme.md

 Represents a value that changes over time.
 Observers can subscribe to the subject to receive all subsequent notifications, unless or until the source Observable is complete or the Subject is **disposed**.

-Alternatively consider the [`takeUntil()` operator](http://reactivex.io/documentation/operators/takeuntil.html).
+This Subject introduces a complete that will cause following operators in the observable chain to also complete, and any disposal lifecycle hooks (i.e. `.using()`) will fire.
+There is some duplication with the [`takeUntil()` operator](http://reactivex.io/documentation/operators/takeuntil.html) which you should consider as an alternative.
 This Subject is more convenient in the case where where you want to terminate by simple function call, rather than an observable.

 `cold.disposableSubject(observable, [scheduler])`